 Internal Control System

 For Kubota Group, its internal control system serves as the mechanism for clearly providing the rules that should be abided by as to the performance of business, and for checking whether or not business has been managed according to those rules.
-This system consists of the business operation on one hand, which entails the management of major business risks.
+This system consists of the business operation on one hand, which entails the performance of business based on rules, and risk management on the other hand, which entails the management of major business risks.

 Risk management refers to the notion that “risk management rules” should set out appropriate operational action items that all administrative departments should implement, to the extent that the administrative departments are primarily responsible for some risks.
 The notion also requires that those departments should identify promotional action items to manage the risks.
 The notion further requires that auditing should be conducted on appropriate business departments to verify the effectiveness thereof.